Astjust1/Blog/resume.md

 ### *Junior Software Engineer*, SonarCloud (2016-06 — 2017-01)

   * Implemented features in their client facing iOS app using mostly Objective-C, and some Swift in the form of CocoaPods packages.
-  * Supported the CTO and CEO on client installations, by elaborating on technical details and putting them into laymans terms.
+  * Supported the CTO and CEO on client installations, by elaborating on technical details and putting them into layman terms.
-  * Developed an internal CMS using NodeJS and PostgeSQL on the Backend.
+  * Developed an internal Client Management System using NodeJS and PostgreSQL on the Backend.
 With JavaScript, HTML/CSS, and Bootstrap on the Frontend.
 Tied together with a headless architecture pattern.
   * Participated in meetings to discuss product direction, pointed out flaws in certain aspects of the business model.
   * Provided alternative business plans with regards to maintaining the product.
   * Participated in Pair Programming sessions with the CTO.